 Tomatoes and peppers

 Both are members of the Solanaceae, or nightshade, family and make great options for the indoor gardener.
-Both will also need to be either caged or grown alongside a trellis, and they’ll need maintenance to get them growing manageably.
+Keep these maintenance tips in mind to keep your tomatoes and peppers growing manageably.

 Lettuce, microgreens and kale

-In addition to those salad staples, you can grow all sorts of herbs, peppers, flowers and other greenery on a balcony with the right amount of care.
+In addition to those salad greens, you can grow all sorts of herbs, peppers, and other greenery on a balcony with the right amount of care.
 Consult your local greenhouse or gardening shop for more expertise.

 No balcony or outdoor space to work with?
-Try growing these plants on your windowsills or in a room with direct sunlight or even a hanging basket:
+Try growing these plants on your windowsills, a room with direct sunlight or even a hanging basket:

 As a vegetable that doesn’t take up much space, green onions are a great option for gardening in a small, indoor space and they are easy to grow.
 Drop the white ends of your used scallions in a small jar of water, being careful to keep the water level to right about where the color of the vegetable turns from white to green.